NelsonBilber/Design-Patterns/README.md

 # Design patterns

 ###Game Desgin Pattern
-Game industry has been here from several years from know and have solved some recurrent problems that can be found in other areas
+Game industry has been here from several years from now and have solved some recurrent problems that can be found in other areas

 ###Gang of Four Design Patterns